 There are so many tricks you can teach your horse.
-There are all the usual ones like kiss, hug, bow etc, but also have a think about teaching your horse some useful tricks.
+There are all the usual ones like kiss, hug, bow, etc, but also think about teaching your horse some useful tricks.

 These can make life a whole lot easier (and safer) around your horse.

 Here are some of our favorite useful tricks…

 MAKE HOOF WORK EASY

 Keep his foot on a hoof stand.
 Your farrier will love this one!

 Stand still and wait without needing to be tied up.
 Useful if there is nowhere convenient to tie your horse or you just want to quickly pop out into his field and check him, pick out his feet or brush him.